A Fort Lauderdale Mass-Transit Accident Attorney Guides Victims through a Complex Legal Process

 Whether you are involved in a mass-transit accident as a passenger, a motor vehicle driver or a pedestrian, pursuing compensation for your injuries can be a potentially complicated legal situation.
 In addition to the parties directly involved, accident victims may need to go against powerful transit companies or local municipalities.
 Each experienced mass-transit accident lawyer at Fazio, DiSalvo & Abers, P.A. understands your rights under state and federal law.
 We are dedicated to addressing every legal detail to help you pursue the full compensation you need and deserve.

-Establishing liability for bus accidents
+Establishing liability for bus accidents in Broward County

 In a traffic-safety study, the National Institute for Aviation Research reports that from 1999 to 2003, 38 percent of buses involved in fatal accidents were school buses while 36 percent were transit buses.
 They further report that typical transit bus accidents were sideswipes involving another motor vehicle.
 This information points to potential liability for these public transportation accidents on the part of either driver, most likely caused when buses re-enter traffic after loading and unloading passengers.